 TfL announced there would be no further consultation on the overall proposal, although they are to carry out “local engagement” later in the process.

 Update on the consultation

-In July 20129 TfL published an update on the January/February consultation, which covered proposals for Dukes Avenue and Kew Bridge.
+In July 2019 TfL published an update on the January/February consultation, which covered proposals for Dukes Avenue and Kew Bridge.
 As a result of the feedback received, the proposals to make Dukes Avenue entrance only and reduce the eastbound approach to the junction from two lanes to one have been withdrawn.
-A weight restriction will be introduced for large vehicles over 7.5 tonnes accessing Dukes Avenue from the A4 and the width of the cycle track outside Our Lady of Grace and St Edward’s church reduced from 3m to 2.5m.
+A weight restriction has been introduced for large vehicles over 7.5 tonnes accessing Dukes Avenue from the A4 and the width of the cycle track outside Our Lady of Grace and St Edward’s church reduced from 3m to 2.5m.
 Full details can be seen on the TfL website.
 No other changes have been made to the plans.

 We are continuing to monitor developments on the proposed Cycle Superhighway on behalf of members and supporting efforts aimed at ensuring adjustments are made, particularly in relation to the safety of both cyclists and pedestrians.